3 experts on how to raise anti-racist kids

 To start with, all of the experts I spoke with said that it’s important to recognize that children are not colorblind.
 They are acutely aware of racial difference.
 Children as young as three months old can identify differences in skin color and hair texture, and as they get older they are very curious about these differences.
 By the time they are seven, children’s ideas about race tend to be fixed.
 In the famous Clark Doll Test, children of all races between the ages of three and seven consistently prefer white dolls and assign more positive characteristics to them than to black dolls.
 “They are already able to reflect what they’ve seen in society, which is our hierarchy of racial categories,” says Dr. Lucretia Berry, an education specialist and founder of the advocacy organization Brownicity, which offers webinars about how to become anti-racist.

 If parents don’t intervene to give their children a narrative about why racial difference exists through books, toys, and regular conversations, they will come to their own conclusions based on ideas they take in from culture.
-In Ella’s case, for instance, seeing so many white princess might prompt her to believe that dark-skinned people don’t have the qualities associated with princesses, like beauty and power.
+In Ella’s case, for instance, seeing so many white princesses might prompt her to believe that dark-skinned people don’t have the qualities associated with princesses, like beauty and power.
 “Children are actively making meaning based on what they’re seeing and they tell stories to explain what is going on,” Berry says.
 “If we don’t help them, they don’t have the language and words they need to ask the questions.
 You want to engage and normalize conversations about skin tone and race as early as possible.”

 Part of the problem, according to Beverly Tatum, psychologist and former president of Spelman College, is that many adults shut down their children’s questions about race because they come off as insensitive or racist.
 A child might ask: “Is that boy so dark because he’s dirty?”
 Or Ella’s question to me when she was younger: “Are you brown because you eat so much chocolate?”
 Tatum says questions like this come out of their own experiences: A child may have observed his skin looking browner after playing in the dirt, or noticed that someone’s skin tone is the same color as a particular food.
 The problem is that by refusing to address uncomfortable questions, children get the idea that it’s inappropriate to talk about race.
 “Many children are taught that they can’t talk about race,” Tatum says.
 “So while parents think they are colorblind, they are, in fact, color silent.”